LeonSering/leonsering/content/publication/sering-2019-spillback/index.md

 - paper-conference
 publication: "*ACM-SIAM Symposium on Discrete Algorithms (SODA'19)*"
 doi: 10.1137/1.9781611975482.57
-abstract: <p align="justify">Modeling traffic in road networks is a widely studied but challenging problem, especially under the assumption that drivers act selfishly.
+abstract: Modeling traffic in road networks is a widely studied but challenging problem, especially under the assumption that drivers act selfishly.
 A common approach used in simulation software is the deterministic queuing model, for which the structure of dynamic equilibria has been studied extensively in the last couple of years.
   The basic idea is to model traffic by a continuous flow that travels over time from a source to a sink through a network,